mhwalsh/lecture-guides/atom-install.md

 ![](imgs/atom-packages-menu.png)

-Terminal plus you should be able to launch using the small plus button in the bottom left corner of atom.
+The terminal you can launch using the small plus button in the bottom left corner of atom.

 ![](imgs/atom-terminal-plus.png)